Lachlan-Mayne/english-notes/Peter/Marketing.md

 **PEGS and QANTAS:**
 - Qantas responded to a desire to save money through their implementation of Jetstar
 - For consumers motivated by comfort, safety, and reliability, Qantas play up their reputation as one of the safest airlines
+- Qantas recognises that consumers are affected by economic activity changes, and they act accordingly to maintain th

 **Consumer laws:**